-When determining the time necessary to complete the on-site audit for each Refiner, the Auditor is recommended to use the following Guidance criteria (additional guidelines can be found in Appendix 4):
+When determining the time necessary to complete the on-site audit for each Refiner, the Assurance Provider is recommended to use the following Guidance criteria (additional guidelines can be found in Appendix 4):

-- The type of assessment: reasonable or Limited Assurance. - The geographical location of each site (more time is required for the on-site audit of locations in conflict-affected or high-risk areas); - Size and complexity of operations for each site.
-Criteria to determine size and complexity of a site may include: the number of Transactions in the audit period, the number and risk level of Precious Metal supplying counterparties and the overall size of operations - Risk of non-compliance for each site.
-Examples of information to determine risk of non-compliance include: availability of pre-audit information, participation in other Precious Metal supply chain initiatives, previous audit findings or results, publicly available information on business partners and Precious Metal supply chain practices. - Previous years' audit report findings and presence of existing non compliances, knowledge of changes in sourcing activities or risk profile, or general industry or market developments that may require specific attention.
+• The type of assessment: Reasonable or Limited Assurance.

-2. Third-Party Audit of Supply Chain Due Diligence
+- The geographical location of each site (more time is required for the on-site audit of locations in conflict-affected or high-risk areas); - Size and complexity of operations for each site.
+Criteria to determine size and complexity of a site may include: the number of Transactions in the audit period, the number and risk level of Platinum/Palladium supplying counterparties and the overall size of operations. - Risk of non-compliance for each site.
+Examples of information to determine risk of non-compliance include availability of pre-audit information, participation in other precious metal supply chain initiatives, previous audit findings or results, publicly available information on business partners and precious metal supply chain practices. - Previous years' audit report findings and presence of existing non compliances, knowledge of changes in sourcing activities or risk profile, or general industry or market developments that may require specific attention.

-Auditors are encouraged to engage with both the Refiner and the LPPM to discuss industry trends, relevant concerns, and evolving expectations of implementation.
-The LPPM also encourages Auditors to challenge Refiners' findings and discuss recommendations, sourcing developments and any other relevant information provided by the LPPM.
+Third-Party Audit of Supply Chain Due Diligence

-The Auditor must undertake a number of responsibilities throughout the engagement.
-These include risk assessments, planning and performing assurance procedures, gathering sufficient appropriate assurance evidence, and performing an overall evaluation to form the assurance conclusion.
-Although assurance activities are an iterative process, they can be divided into three distinct phases, as demonstrated below.
+Assurance Providers are encouraged to engage with both the Refiner and the LPPM to discuss industry trends, relevant concerns, and evolving expectations of implementation.
+The LPPM also encourages Assurance Providers to challenge Refiners' findings and discuss recommendations, sourcing developments and any other relevant information provided by the LPPM.

-Phase 1 Planning and risk assessment
+The Assurance Provider must undertake a number of responsibilities throughout the engagement.
+These include risk assessments, planning and performing Assurance procedures, gathering sufficient appropriate Assurance evidence, and performing an overall evaluation to form the Assurance conclusion.
+Although Assurance activities are an iterative process, they can be divided into three distinct phases, as demonstrated below.

-Phase 2 Testing Phase 3 Completion and reporting
+Phase 1 Planning and risk assessment Phase 2 Testing Phase 3 Completion and reporting

-This section sets out guidance to Auditors who have been engaged to report, in accordance with recognised assurance standards, on whether the Refiner's Compliance Report describes fairly the activities undertaken during the year to demonstrate compliance with the LPPM Responsible Sourcing Guidance.
+This section sets out guidance to Assurance Providers who have been engaged to report, in accordance with recognised Assurance standards, on whether the Refiner's Compliance Report describes fairly the activities undertaken during the year to demonstrate compliance with the LPPM Responsible Sourcing Guidance.

-For this type of assurance engagement, a three-party relationship must exist between the Auditor, responsible party (the Refiner) and intended users of the report.
+For this type of Assurance engagement, a three-party relationship must exist between the Assurance Provider, responsible party (the Refiner) and intended users of the report.
 The three-party relationship consists of:

-- Auditor an individual or group of practitioners that collectively possess the skills, knowledge and experience required to competently perform the assurance engagement. - Responsible party the party (i.e., the Refiner) responsible for the reported subject matter information. - Intended users the parties for whom the reported subject matter information is prepared.
+- Assurance Provider an individual or group of practitioners that collectively possess the skills, knowledge and experience required to competently perform the Assurance engagement. - Responsible party the party (i.e., the Board or Senior Management of the Refiner) responsible for the reported subject matter information. - Intended users the parties for whom the reported subject matter information is prepared.

-It is recommended that Auditors refer to Appendix 2, which explains the responsibilities of the three parties for this type of engagement.
+It is recommended that Assurance Providers refer to Appendix 2, which explains the responsibilities of the three parties for this type of engagement.